USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 the source for a given container tag can always be easily found.
 Containers built from non-release commits should use

-Haztrak is stored in a monorepo, as a result, the front-end and back-end containers are built and released simultaneously with the same version number.
+Haztrak is stored in a monorepo, the front-end and back-end containers are built and released simultaneously with the same version number.